Aelisya/Aelisya-Tweaker/README.md

 Add security and privacy with this extension.

 - AMP redirection.
-- Noopener Noreferrer Nofollow to _blank link.
+- Noopener Noreferrer to _blank link.
 - Add modern Scrollbar to the browser (follow system color).
 - Blocking ping requests.
 - Upgrade insecure request.